spencerchase1991/liri-node-app/README.md

   - Title of the movie.
   - Year the movie came out.
-  - IMDB Rating of the movie.
-  - Country where the movie was produced.
-  - Language of the movie.
-  - Plot of the movie.
-  - Actors in the movie.
-  - Rotten Tomatoes Rating.
-  - Rotten Tomatoes URL.

 If the user doesn't type a movie in, the program will output data for the movie 'Mr. Nobody.'